 The Channel Talent approach to school engagement offers meaningful interaction through real conversations with school students, conversations that are often unlikely to happen otherwise.
 Channel Talent maintains excellent relationships with school leaders and teachers and offers a great reach into schools and colleges.
 We also have many years' experience of running online events that are highly interactive and engage students in both the academic content and serious thoughts about their future Education.

 What Are Channel Talent Sessions Like?

-For sessions that are delivered by a single university (see formats below), these generally involve three to five schools.
-Students take part as a group using a webcam and microphone and the image and slides are projected onto a whiteboard in the classroom.
-All participants can see and hear each other.
-Connecting with multiple schools makes it even more cost effective for the university but, equally, school students often say that they really like to interact with other schools around the country, and beyond.
-For sessions that are delivered by a number of universities, the number of virtual rooms used is increased and therefore the capacity for more schools is greater.
+For sessions that are delivered by a single university (see formats below), these generally involve school groups and individual students and so are entirely flexible for students who are in school and those who are not.
+Students taking part in school as a group use a webcam and microphone and the image and slides are projected onto a whiteboard in the classroom.
+Where webcams are used, all participants can see and hear each other.
+Connecting with multiple schools and individual students makes it even more cost effective for the university but, equally, school students often say that they really like to interact with other schools around the country, and beyond.

 About The Audience

 Depending upon the time of year and university aims, the universities can elect to present to groups of Year 10 through to Year 13 students, mostly in the UK.
 Some international schools may also join.
 Student numbers will vary based on the subject being discussed and the size of the schools/colleges.
 Working with the university we can target particular schools and regions and dedicated international events are also available.
-The setup at each of the schools/colleges will be tested before the actual event so that the university can concentrate on the delivery knowing that the schools will be ready.
+We will ensure everyone is ready for the actual event so that the university or business can concentrate on the delivery knowing that the schools will be ready.

 Who Presents And What Tech Do They Need?